guidogg13/Eisi/README.md

 🧨 Final Notes

-To run Eisi correctly, you must install all the modules and libraries listed above, without exceptions.
+Install all modules and libraries listed above without exceptions.
-Every installation step must be executed from the terminal of your code editor (for example, the integrated terminal in Visual Studio Code).
+Run every installation step from your terminal or the integrated terminal in your code editor (e.g. Visual Studio Code).

-Because this project is still in an early alpha stage, with a limited dataset and experimental behavior, Eisi is recommended only for experienced users and developers who know how to handle errors, missing dependencies, and manual setup.
+This project is in early alpha with a limited dataset and experimental behavior — recommended only for users comfortable with errors, dependencies, and manual setup.
 If you are an advanced user, feel free to test, modify, and improve the project — every contribution helps Eisi grow.

----

-📄 Licenze
+📄 License

-This project uses the MIT license.
-You are free to use, modify, distribute, and experiment with the code, following the terms of the MIT license.
+This project is licensed under the MIT License.
+You are free to use, modify, distribute, and experiment with the code under its terms.

-This project have a licenze: MIT